jupyterlab/jupyter-ai/docs/source/users/index.md

 The `jupyter_ai_magics` package, which provides exclusively the IPython magics, does not depend on JupyterLab or `jupyter_ai`.
 You can install `jupyter_ai_magics` without installing `jupyterlab` or `jupyter_ai`.
+If you have both `jupyter_ai_magics` and `jupyter_ai` installed, you should have the same version of each, to avoid errors.

 ## Installation